 Tuesday, August 17, 2021

-Behind the Lens: A Birder Interview with Beth Murphy
+Behind the Lens: A Birder Interview with Beth Noren

 Welcome back to my "Behind the Lens" series, where I interview local birders about their birding perspectives and experiences.
 I Love these interviews because they help shine light on the lesser-publicized part of what makes birding special - the peeps!

-Introducing Beth Murphy, my fellow birder and friend, pet bird owner, yoga enthusiast, native plant proponent, and cancer survivor, among other things.
+Introducing Beth Noren, my fellow birder and friend, pet bird owner, yoga enthusiast, native plant proponent, and cancer survivor, among other things.
 Let's dive into the interview where she'll tell you more.

 Beth (right) with her friend Judy (left)